-Regardless of their age, role, or cyber security competency, employees must follow basic practices to protect your organization and its data.
+Regardless of their age, role, or security competency, employees must follow basic practices to protect organization and its data.
 Training doesn’t have to come in the form of a quarterly program, financial incentives, or certificates.
-It can be as simple as sending a newsletter with recommendations, sharing articles like this that provide sound technical and administrative solutions, and then implementing policies that can take effect instantly, with minimal investment or changes to your infrastructure.
+It can be as simple as sending a newsletter with recommendations, sharing articles that provide technical and administrative solutions, and implementing policies that can take effect instantly, with minimal investment or changes to your infrastructure.

 - 67% of the 343 IT and security professionals surveyed said that the evolving and unpredictable demands of their job make it difficult to stay on top of training.

 - Only 38% claimed that their organization is where it should be with training, and 27% report their organization could be doing much more.

 Clearly, leadership is not as invested in cyber security as it is in sales.
 The daunting task of surveying and securing an entire ecosystem worth of data can be mitigated by focusing on securing identity and endpoints.

 Hacking methods are evolving faster than employee training can keep up.
 Recently, we published an article about how employee training doesn't solve the phishing problem.
 While we stand behind that viewpoint, we do not suggest that employee training should be overlooked, nor that it is futile.
 Still, many organizations lacking a strong cyber security program don’t know who to ask about training, what tools to requisition, or what kind of investment is needed.

 Fortunately, putting time, attention, and resources into cyber security is more convenient than it seems.
 A balanced approach of people and technology fosters an adaptive, vigilant, and secure data ecosystem.